 5. Information Sharing

 Sharing the right information, at the right time with the right people, is fundamental to good safeguarding practice, but it has also been highlighted as a difficult area of practice.
 The Care Act ‘supply of information’ duty covers the responsibilities of others to comply with requests for information as detailed above.
-Sharing information between organisations as part of day to day safeguarding practice is already covered in the common law duty of confidentiality, data protection legislation (see Data Protection Act 2018 chapter), the Human Rights Act 1998 and the Crime and Disorder Act 1998.
+Sharing information between organisations as part of day to day safeguarding practice is already covered in the common law duty of confidentiality, data protection legislation (see Data Protection Act: Legislation and Guidance chapter), the Human Rights Act 1998 and the Crime and Disorder Act 1998.

 Helpful guidance is set out in the Caldicott Principles.